ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 - `-map_metadata -1 -map_chapters -1`: Remove metadata and chapters if present.
 - `output.mp3`: Your output file.
 If the file name contains spaces, wrap it around double quotes (`"`).

-## Verify
+## Verification

-Optionally, after transcoding your audio or video files, it is recommended to check the technical information of such files to confirm that it has been processed in a way you expected, and in a way that would meet bit rate and other requirements.
+It is recommended to check the technical information of transcoded audio and video files to confirm that they have been processed as expected, and in a way that would meet bit rate and other requirements.

 Software such as [MediaInfo](https://mediaarea.net/en/MediaInfo) can be used to see such information.

 ### Using MediaInfo

-MediaInfo is very easy to use; after installing, open MediaInfo then open your file, and done.
-The technical information about that file will then appear.
+MediaInfo is very easy to use.
+After installing, open the file with MediaInfo and the technical information about that file will appear.

-1. Open MediaInfo, and open the video or audio file you want to check.

-After opening MediaInfo, go into `File`, then `Open` and `Open file(s)...`.
+1. Right-click any file and select MediaInfo from the context menu, or use `File` -> `Open` -> `Open file(s)...` in MediaInfo.

-2. Change view from text to HTML.
+2. Change the view from `Basic` to either `Tree`, `Text`, or `HTML`.
+The default `Basic` view only displays a condensed series of information.

-Once the file is opened, a condensed series of information about that file will appear but to see more, go into `View` and change it to `HTML`.

-3. Scroll down to the appropriate section.

-For video, scroll down to the `Video` section.
-For audio, instead scroll down to the `Audio` section.

-Here, you want to confirm certain things such as the format, resolution, and frame rate, or bit rate to see if it is what you have expected.